×

 Arthroscopic surgery allows surgeons to visualize, diagnose, and treat various joint-related conditions using the arthroscope.
 During the procedure, the surgeon can examine the joint’s structures, including bones, cartilage, ligaments, and tendons, to identify any abnormalities or injuries.
 The arthroscope provides a detailed view of the joint on a monitor, enabling the surgeon to guide miniature surgical instruments to repair or treat the problem.
 Common arthroscopic procedures include joint debridement, ligament repair or reconstruction, meniscus repair or removal, and cartilage repair.

-Arthroscopy is typically performed under anesthesia, which ensures that the patient remains pain-free during the procedure.
-The type of anesthesia used can vary depending on the joint being treated and the preference of the surgeon.
-Local anesthesia, regional anesthesia, or general anesthesia may be used to numb the area or induce unconsciousness.
+Arthroscopy is typically performed under anaesthesia, which ensures that the patient remains pain-free during the procedure.
+The type of anaesthesia used can vary depending on the joint being treated and the preference of the surgeon.
+Local anaesthesia, regional anaesthesia, or general anesthesia may be used to numb the area or induce unconsciousness.
 While there may be some discomfort or pain during the recovery period following arthroscopy, the actual surgery itself is not typically painful.

 Arthroscopy may be recommended for individuals who have joint-related problems that require further examination or treatment.
 Some common conditions that may benefit from arthroscopy include: